freddygv/hello-consul-k8s-env/README.md

 `kind create cluster --name consul-k8s`

-* If you need to load a new custom Consul build:
+* If you need to load a new custom Consul build, run these from the Consul repo:

 `make dev-docker`